 - 7.1 The application has been advertised as a major development affecting public rights of way.
 Site notices were posted, a press notice was published on 02/09/2021, and notification letters were sent to neighbouring properties.
 This is in line with the council's adopted Statement of Community Involvement.
-The end date for publicity was 23/09/2021. - 7.2 105 representations have been received.
+The end date for publicity was 23/09/2021. - 7.2 115 representations have been received, including a representation (circulated to Members on 10/12/2021) with an attached video showing footage of a flood event at Brookfield View and Balme Road, filmed on 09/02/2020.
 A summary of the representations is provided below.